Category: Ethnomethodology

 Picking Over Garfinkel’s Corpse (Part 1 of 2)

-A response of Livingston, E. (2024) ‘Ethnomethodology’s Broken Promise,’ Human Studies https://doi.org/10.1007/s10746-024-09770-1 The title of Livingston’s paper should read ‘Garfinkel’s broken promise’.
+A review of Livingston, E. (2024) ‘Ethnomethodology’s Broken Promise,’ Human Studies https://doi.org/10.1007/s10746-024-09770-1 The title of Livingston’s paper should read ‘Garfinkel’s broken promise’.
 EM has produced many studies of the type which Livingston complains are missing from Garfinkel’s oeuvre, some produced by Livingston himself.
 Nevertheless, Livingston is apparently upset that Garfinkel himself produced none.
-It is
+It is difficult

 Read More